henry4k/konstrukt/README.md

 Apoapsis
 ========

-A game about the solitude and survival in a high-tech lump 20 million meters above the earth.
+A game about the solitude and survival in a high-tech lump 400 thousand meters above the earth.

 The project is still very WIP!